raiden-network/spec/pathfinding_service.rst

 - `ChannelOpenened`: Update the network to include the new channel
 - `ChannelClosed`: Remove the channel from the network

-Additionally it must listen to the `ChannelNewDeposit` event in order to learn about new deposits.

 Capacity Updates (Graph Weights)
 ---------------------------------------